emmajane/tito/source/_pages/resources/lefever_art-explanation.md

 layout: default
 title: The Art of Explanation
 author: Lee LeFever
+tags:
+    - resources
 ---

-# Key Take-Aways from The Art of Explanation
+# Key Take-Aways

 A list of things which were noteworthy to me, because they weren't already things which I perceived to be obvious. i.e. this is not  not a summary of